How to Install Java on CentOS and Rocky Linux

 sudo yum update

-2. Then, install the Java Development Kit with the following command:
+2. Install the Java Development Kit with the following command:

-3. After the download is complete, you can install the package with the command:
+3. After the download is complete, install the package with the command below:

-The following command shows which Java release you have and confirms installation was successful:
+The following command shows which Java release is default on the system and confirms the installation was successful:

 java –version